wangxumarshall/wangxumarshall/README.md

 ).
 * [**TheWayBack**](https://c7jzm7ptjf.coze.site/) - Record yourself, explore the meaning of life with AI.
 [PPT](https://mp.weixin.qq.com/s/1Kn5KVVTInh_ivMMoSQ4Vw)
 * [**CouncilAI**](http://fw9zrk44ty.coze.site/) - An AI-powered intelligent consulting tool that delivers professional decision support and consulting services.
 [PPT]()
+* TokenForbes - The New Digital Oil.
+In the AI era, tokens and compute have replaced traditional physical resources as the absolute measure of influence.
+Welcome to the Global AI Token Consumption Leaderboard.
 * tokenbank -
 * clawdock -
 * CryptoSaga -